Nic-Wallace/botanical-search/README.md

     - On completion of the quiz, the user is shown their final score and how long it took them to complete the quiz.
 They are also shown a restart button which allows them to start the quiz over again.
 The user will be able to see clearly how many questions they got right, along with how long it took them.
-This is important feedback for the user once they hae completed the quiz.
+This is important feedback for the user once they have completed the quiz.
 If they want to try again to beat their score or their time, the restart button is there.

 ![screenshot](documentation/score.png)